 The University of Baltimore School of Law offers a post-J.D. program that leads to a Certificate in Estate Planning.
-The certificate program is geared towards satisfying the specialized, advanced education needs of individuals wanting to practice in the area of estate planning.
+The certificate program is geared toward satisfying the specialized, advanced education needs of individuals wanting to practice in the area of estate planning.

 A thorough understanding of tax law is crucial to estate planning, and demand for estate planning professionals is increasing as tax law becomes ever more complex.
 The faculty who teach in the certificate program are experts in tax law and experienced teachers who lead students thorough a challenging and rewarding curriculum.